EDI (Electronic Data Interchange)

 The majority of EDI exchanged today occurs through EDI Value-Added Network (VAN).
 As long as two organizations are using the same VAN, communication is possible regardless of which EDI protocol is used to transfer information.
 Unlike Direct EDI this means organizations can manage one connection with the EDI VAN instead of separate lines of communication with each potential partner.
 Many businesses prefer this model to save them from the ongoing complexities of supporting the varying communication protocols required by different business partners.

 In this chapter, we will go through information related to EDI Compliance

 We will also cover what is EDI Compliance and why it is important for businesses to be EDI Compliant to do business with all major trading partners

-Then, as we go in detail, we’ll also cover topics like 'why do you need a EDI solution', 'who can use EDI' and more
+Then, as we go into detail, we’ll also cover topics like 'why do you need an EDI solution', 'who can use EDI', and more

 EDI compliance refers to a business's capacity to accurately send and receive EDI transactions according to the order data requirements of its EDI trading partners.
 Each document must adhere to a specific EDI format to ensure the successful exchange of EDI documents.